 I discovered soon after purchase that it contained Sodium Laureth Sulfate (similar: Sodium Lauryl Sulphate).
-A lot of skincare articles classify this ingredient as a NO in skincare but oddly, known companies keep featuring it in their cleansers and scrubs.
-I was able to dig through all the negative articles and found some articles that claim it’s not as bad as it’s portrayed to be.
-I also recently read on @skinchemy on Instagram that it’s a great surfactant and definitely not terrible like it’s portrayed to be.
+A lot of articles classify this ingredient as a NO in skincare but companies keep featuring it in their cleansers and scrubs.
+However, I found some articles that claim it’s not as bad as it’s portrayed to be.
+I also recently learnt from @skinchemy on Instagram that it’s a great surfactant and not as terrible as it’s portrayed.
 All in all, I’ll probably steer clear of it if I can.

 “Skincare is not a one-size-fits-all” –@skinchemy